Stretching and strengthening?

 So why doesn’t strengthening help my back/knee/shoulder/neck pain?

 Its actually the stretched taut and weakened muscle that is much more prone to pain and spasm.
 But because it feels tight and painful, its natural to assume that its short, taut and tight.
 So what do we do?
 We stretch it, and what happens to the already stretched and weakened muscle?
-Well at best nothing, and at worse it will go into even more of a contraction if not during the stretch, then sometime afterwards.
+Well at best nothing, and at worse it will go into even more of a spasm, if not during the stretch, then sometime afterwards.

 Why?